 The Power LED connector is designated JLED.
-This connection is used to provide LED Indication of power being supplied to the system.
+This connection is used for 3-pin LED applications.
+It is used to indicate that power has been supplied to the system.
 See the table on the right for pin definitions.
+For 2-pin power LED, please see Power LED on page 2-9.